karlstav/cava/README.md

     window_y_padding = (specify value)

+NOTE: These options don't apply if "window_aligment" is set to 'none'.

 But there is a feature that is unique for the 'x' mode alone, and that is enabling the background to be transparent.
 However, you'll need a window composite manager running on your system (WARNING: generally causes slowdowns).
 This can be enabled by:

      window_transparency = (0 disable, 1 enable)

-A quick demo showing off what can be done by using the transparency and borderless modes together:
+A quick demo showing off what can be done by enabling both the transparency and borderless window modes:
 ![transparency](http://i.imgur.com/QscuEh8.gif "transparency")

 Thanks